SkylineCommunications/dataminer-docs/connector-help/connector_help/GatesAir Maxiva XTE MSC.md

 ## How to use

 With this driver, it is possible to monitor and configure the MSC frame itself.
-In addition, it is also possible to enable trap notifications and define their priorities.The communication protocol that is used to get and set the values is SNMP.
+In addition, it is also possible to enable trap notifications and define their priorities.
+The communication protocol that is used to get and set the values is SNMP.